 Communication students typically study abroad during their junior or senior years.
 Communication students should successfully complete the pre-major requirements and petition for admission to the full major before leaving on their EAP adventure, although they may apply in advance of completing these requirements.
 Students should carefully consult with the Communication Undergraduate Advisor to ensure successful completion of major requirements.
 Students wishing to do full year programs in their senior year need to take special care to meet both major requirements and the University residency requirements.

 Transfer students are eligible to participate as early as their first term at UCSB, although this is usually difficult for Communication students.
 For more information, visit EAP Transfer Students, and consult with the Communication Undergraduate Advisor.

 Communication students wishing to complete a substantial portion of their upper-division communication major abroad have a wide variety of opportunities available to them.
 The upper-division Communication major is very flexible, without any specific required courses or sequences.
 You are allowed to complete up to half of your required 40 units in an EAP program.
-There are applicable courses in approximately twenty-eight institutions and seventeen countries.
+There are applicable courses in approximately sixty-two institutions and twenty countries.
 You can do your study in English, or improve your language skills by choosing a program where the language of instruction is perhaps Spanish, French, Italian, German, or Japanese.
 There is no better, or more valuable, method to gain an understanding of effective communication in a global society than through the study of communication in an institution, country, and culture foreign to your own.